-ADIB expands global market access as first UAE bank on ADX’s Tabadul Platform
+ADIB expands global market access as first UAE bank on ADX’s Tabadul platform

 PHOTO

-Abu Dhabi Islamic Bank (ADIB) rang the market-opening bell at Abu Dhabi Securities Exchange (ADX) to mark its role as the first bank in the UAE to participate as a broker, through ADIB Securities, on Tabadul, ADX’s cross-border trading platform.
+Abu Dhabi, UAE: Abu Dhabi Islamic Bank (ADIB), a leading Islamic financial institution, rang the market-opening bell at Abu Dhabi Securities Exchange (ADX) to mark its role as the first bank in the UAE to participate as a broker, through ADIB Securities, on Tabadul, ADX’s cross-border trading platform.
 Tabadul connects regional and international markets on a single platform, enhancing accessibility, liquidity, and diversification opportunities for investors.

 This milestone underscores ADIB’s commitment to expanding investment access and enhancing connectivity across regional and international capital markets.
 Through Tabadul, clients of ADIB Securities can access and trade across multiple exchanges via a single platform.
 This enables both retail and institutional investors to connect to over 10 exchanges across the GCC, Central Asia, and other emerging markets through ADIB Securities, while offering the ability to build more diversified portfolios across asset classes and geographies.